abconway/alexanderconway.com/README.md

 # alexanderconway.com
-Vue.js frontend for alexanderconway.com
+Vue.js frontend for alexanderconway.com.

+Initialized via the Vue-CLI webpack template.

-This will be a static site hosted on AWS s3.
+This will be a static site hosted on AWS S3.